moudemans/GFuzz/README.md

 ## Make changes, extend benchmarks

 The following steps describe how the fuzz loop can be run on a program.
-For the fuzz loop we need the fuzz framework to be built by maven, have a application on which we want to run the fuzzer and start the application with our bash script.
+For the fuzz loop we need the fuzz framework to be built by maven, have an application on which we want to run the fuzzer and start the application with our bash script.

 **maven build**